Wildflowers and Insects at Hatfield Forest

-The Forest is a Site of Special Scientific Interest and a National Nature Reserve.
-The coppices and pasture are now extremely rare, providing a refuge for much rare and specialised wildlife, including beetles and fungi, wildflowers and other insects.
+The Forest is a "triple S I" (Site of Special Scientific Interest) and a National Nature Reserve.
+The coppices and woodland pasture are now extremely rare, providing a refuge for much rare and specialised wildlife, including beetles and fungi, wildflowers and other insects.
 Hatfield Forest is renowned for its mistletoe.
 In late May, there are fantastic displays of buttercups.
 At last count there were an estimated 300 million flowers.

 We have been carrying out butterfly surveys since 2005.
-Our volunteers learn to identify the different species and familiarise themselves with the survey routes.
-They walk these routes every day (weather-permitting) and record what they see.
-A recent arrival is the beautiful silver-washed fritillary.
+Our volunteers learn to identify the different species.
+They familiarise themselves with the survey routes and walk these every week (weather-permitting), recording what they see.

 How many wildlife species are there?